-This is essentially an “off day” workout that is focused on stretching and isometric exercises.
-It’s not a cakewalk, but is “easy” compared to the rest of the Insanity work.
-You can thank Shaun T for this much deserved break.
+This is an “off day” workout that is focused on stretching and isometric exercises.
+It’s not a cakewalk, but is “easy” compared to the rest of the Insanity DVDs.
+You can thank Shaun T for this much deserved “break.”

 Instead of intervals, this program (after warmup) jumps right into fifteen minutes of straight workouts.
 It’s the same exercises (like push-ups, switch kicks, etc.) but without any breaks.
 You will be up and down and sweating (and maybe yelling).

 I like Cardio Abs because it’s an intense abdominal workout without a single sit-up!
 Still, it’s fifteen minutes of crazy ab work, both standing up and sitting down.
 Your abs will be shaking by the time it’s all over.

 This is done after you’ve reached the thirty day mark.
 You’re given a “recovery week” to prepare for an even bigger challenge.
 It’s a mix of cardio and isometric work.
 While it’s not the easiest, it’s a welcome relief compared to what is coming.

 This is the start of the long, intense second round Insanity workouts.
 And, they’re tough.
 Instead of two sets of interval exercises, now there are three.
 And, the length of each set has increased from two to three minutes.
 It’s similar in style to the previous workouts, but in Max Interval Circuit, the exercises are more varied and tougher.